cryptopunkscc/mox/README.md

 ## <span style="color:red">EXPERIMENTAL CODE - EXPECT SERIOUS ISSUES</span>

+## Why?

+Exchanging bitcoin addresses and lightning invoices is cumbersome and a user experience problem.
+It would be much better to have a reusable, decentralized bitcoin handle that you can publicly disclose without harm to your privacy.

 ## What?

-Mox let's you connect your LND node to your XMPP account, so that you can send satoshis to an XMPP address.
+Mox let's you connect your LND node to your XMPP address, so that you can send satoshis to an address that looks like a regular email address!

-## Why?

-It's convenient.
-You can exchange money using a very familiar email-like address.
-You can have a setup where you can use a single address for email, chat and money!

-It's more private.
-You can post your XMPP address to receive donations without publicly disclosing any bitcoin addresses.

 ## How?